brooklinbecker/brooklinbecker/README.md

 - 👋 Hi, I’m @brooklinbecker
-- 👀 I’m interested in technofeminism, data humanism, and embodiment in today's cyborg century.
+- 👀 I’m interested in performative architecture, data humanism, and technofeminism and embodiment in today's cyborg century.
 - 🌱 I’m currently learning Python, R, and how to coduct qualitative and quantitative data research and analysis.
 - 💞️ I’m looking to collaborate on research projects and data analysis projects which relate to parental grief and grieving in general.